-The policy is relevant to every child on roll at an academy within Nicholas Postgate Catholic Academy Trust, between the ages of 3 and 16 years old.
-The Trust recognises that a child’s learning journey starts at the very beginning of their Early Years education, this being an important time for parents to embed good habits of attendance with their child, which will follow them through their school life.
-The parent is expected to have good routines in place to ensure their child is prepared for school each day and is ready to learn by attending regularly and being in school on time.
+The policy is relevant to every child on the roll of a school within Nicholas Postgate Catholic Academy Trust, between the ages of 3 and 16 years old.
+The Trust recognises that a child’s learning journey starts at the very beginning of their Early Years education, this being an important time for parents/carers to embed good habits of attendance with their child, which will follow them through their school life.
+The parent/carer is expected to have good routines in place to ensure their child is prepared for school each day and is ready to learn by attending regularly and being in school on time.
 Once established, we believe the child will easily become accustomed to all school routines and will grow through their education to become an independent learner.

 Context of the school attendance measures

-Any enquiries to be made to Mrs Benson, Attendance & Early Intervention Manager
+Any enquiries to be made to Mrs Hilary Robinson, Head of Attendance.